dmwm/PHEDEX/Documentation/README/README-ProdHarvest.txt

 Production jobs in LCG bundle up the output files into a single zip archive.
-The zip files are stored in LCG SEs and registered in the LCG central file catalogue (currently the RLS).
+The zip files are stored in LCG SEs and registered in the LCG RLS catalogue.

 Files produced using LCG resources are (potentially) spread among many LCG sites.
 A virtual PhEDEx node has been created to harvest production files
 in LCG and transfer them to a real PhEDEx node.
-This approach assumes that files in LCG are available on disk since no PhEDEx stager agents run at the remote LCG sites.
+For an efficient harvest, files in LCG SEs should be available on disk since no PhEDEx stager agents can run at the remote LCG sites.

-Routing and Export agents for this node run somewhere centrally.
+Routing and Export agents for this node run somewhere centrally (currently at PIC).
 Several instances of the LCG drop box chain (DropSmryLCG and DropTMDBpublisher agents) can be run at different sites, typically one at every UI machine submitting production jobs to LCG.
+See Custom/LCGProduction/Config for the configuration.

 The summary file of a production job that terminated successfully is stored in the job output sandbox.
-The job output sandbox must be retrieved by the job submitter (or an agent) and the summary file dropped into the inbox directory of the DropSmryLCG agent.
+The job output sandbox must be retrieved by the job submitter (or an agent) and the summary file dropped into the inbox directory of the DropSmryLCG agent (see Custom/LCGProduction/drop_summary_files.sh for a simple script to make drops for DropSmryLCG).
 The zip file containing the EVD data files is the one injected into PhEDEx.
 DropSmryLCG creates a XML POOL fragment for the zip file which is dropped into the DropTMDBpublisher inbox.
-The summary file contains the zip file size but not its checksum.
-Until the checksum is incorportated in the summary file, zip files will be checksummed at the harvesting real PhEDEx node.
+If the checksum of the zip file is not available in the summary file, the zip file should be checksummed at the harvesting real PhEDEx node.
 No publication into a local PhEDEx catalogue is needed.
 The LCG global catalogue acts as PhEDEx catalogue for the virtual LCG node.
 The Export agent uses it to convert GUIDs into TURLs.